 With the list of measures established in Step 2, different pathways can be identified through the creation of multiple scenarios.
-These scenarios are based on factors that include:
+These scenarios are based on factors that include the:

-- The mix of projects to achieve an emissions reduction;
+- Mix of projects to achieve emission reductions;

-- The impact and feasibility for the airport;
+- Impact and feasibility for the airport;

-- The level of investment required;
+- Level of investment required;

-- The maturity of the technology, and
+- Maturity of the technology, and;

-- The applicable regulations.
+- Applicable regulations.